-- 1. Starting at midnight before surgery, DO NOT eat or drink anything.
+- 1. Starting at midnight before surgery DO NOT eat or drink anything.
 This includes food, water, gum, candy, alcohol, and tobacco.
-Only take approved medication with a small sip of water.
-If your surgeon has not instructed you on what medications to take the night before and morning of surgery, please call the surgeon's office. - 2.
-If you have been instructed to use Hibiclens before surgery, follow the steps above.
-DO NOT use any perfume, powder, facial moisturizers, or lotions after your shower.
+Only take approved medications with a small sip of water.
+If your surgeon has not instructed you on what medications to take the night before and the morning of surgery, please call the office. - 2.
+Take a shower at home, using regular soap.
+DO NOT use any perfume, powder, facial moisturizers or lotions after your shower.
 DO NOT shave.
-DO NOT wear make-up, especially eye make-up. - 3.
+DO NOT wear any make-up especially eye makeup. - 3.
 You may brush your teeth, but DO NOT drink any water. - 4.
 Limit the jewelry that you wear to only what you cannot take off. - 5.
 Hospital check-in does not begin prior to 5am, as 5am is when the lobby opens. - 6.
 Once you are checked in, the staff will escort you to the pre-surgical area where a nurse will prepare you for surgery and you will speak with the anesthesiologist. - 7.
-Notify the surgeon and/or staff if you have any current cuts, illness, vomiting, fever greater than 100 degrees, insect bites, or dental issues. - 8.
-When all preparations for surgery are completed, you will be taken to the operating room. - 9.
+Notify the surgeon and/or staff if you have any current cuts, illness, vomiting, fever greater than 100 degrees, insect bites, or dental issues.

+- 8. When all preparations for surgery are completed, you will be taken to the operating room. - 9.
 Please contact the hospital to find out our current visitor policy.